poivronjaune/ai-trading-signals/README.md

 # Stock Trading Signal Generator
 This project is a Python-based command-line application that uses a LightGBM model to analyze historical stock price data and generate buy/sell signals for paper trading simulations.
 It processes a CSV file with stock prices and indicators, trains a model to predict buy signals, and produces a backtested output CSV with trade signals, stop-loss, and target prices.
 > [!WARNING]
-> This code **DOES NOT USE** Ai models when run.
-The code was generated using vibecoding techniques.
+> This code **IS AN UNSUCCESFUL ATTEMPT** at using Ai models to analyse stock data.
+Most of the code was generated using vibecoding techniques.
 > Work in progress, not production ready.
 >
 ## Installation